Mission for the Mind: Advancing Mental Health Solutions

 Leidos is committed to addressing the broad challenges associated with mental health and well-being

 In August 2017, Leidos launched an initiative to help do our part in taking action against the opioid epidemic.
 At the time, the magnitude of the crisis was just hitting headlines.
-As a team, we enacted many initiatives to tackle the issue — in our business and in our communities.
-We also challenged other companies to do the same.
-Over time, however, our efforts have organically grown to address not just opioid addiction but the broader challenges and underlying contributors to addiction associated with mental health and well-being.
+Leidos enacted many initiatives in the business and in communities to tackle the issue.
+Leidos' efforts have grown to address not just opioid addiction but the broader challenges and underlying contributors to addiction associated with mental health and well-being.

-At Leidos, we are devoted to identifying and solving some of the world's toughest problems.
+Leidos is devoted to identifying and solving some of the world's toughest problems.
 From driving health research to protecting soldiers in war zones to shaping environmental conservation plans; our minds help develop solutions that improve our world.
 This mission-critical work, often aimed at the most complex challenges, can only be done with the full capacity of our minds.
 We must proactively protect our minds and further commit to their health and well-being.
-Therein lies our opportunity.
 Together, we can be a catalyst for change.

-We will focus on several areas for our initiatives, including:
+We focus on several areas for our initiatives, including: